PaoloScardi/DISCO/README.md

 ---

-## 3. Install DISCO (editable mode)
+## 3. Install DISCO

-Editable mode is recommended for development and debugging.
+Run the following in the same folder as the pyproject.toml

 ```bash
 python -m pip install --upgrade pip setuptools wheel